-The Santiago Project consists of a single concession that encompasses 2,350 hectares and is currently 100%-owned by Salazar.
+The Santiago Project consists of a single concession that encompasses 2,350 hectares.
 It is in a geological setting similar to the nearby Loma Larga deposit owned by Dundee Precious Metals Inc. and is considered prospective for epithermal gold and silver and porphyry copper gold deposits.
 It features three large, surficial geochemistry anomalies for gold, copper, and zinc.